 - By developing your skills and learn to meditate and relax.

 - By activating the four feel-good chemicals as often as possible as they naturally reduce your Cortisol level (*).

-- But most importantly, make sure you stay fit so your body can take the occasional dose of Cortisol without breaking down, because sometimes the fear is real and you want to be ready for it.
+- But most importantly, make sure you stay fit so your body can take the occasional dose of Cortisol without breaking down because sometimes the fear is real and you want to be ready for it.

 All the successful entrepreneurs I met over the years, took the time to take care of themselves.
 Consistently keeping fit and eating healthy.
 All of them surround themselves with successful people and became a great value provider for everyone around.
-They understand and thrive in that environment, constantly doing things that trigger the feel-good chemicals.
+They understand and thrive in that environment, continually doing things that trigger the feel-good chemicals.

 This shows again how much body and mind are connected.
 You need to take care of both to create an environment where they work together in harmony and in the end, that’s what it’s about.

 What’s your adrenalin level?

 * Leaders Eat Last – by Simon Sinek (https://www.amazon.com/Leaders-Eat-Last-Together-Others-ebook/dp/B00HFIBQ3A/)